 About Emily Edlynn

-Emily Edlynn., PhD lives outside of Chicago with her three children, husband, and Aruban rescue dog, and by day works as a clinical psychologist with children, adolescents, and families.
+Emily Edlynn., PhD lives outside of Chicago with her three children, husband, and two rescue dog, and by day works as a clinical psychologist with children, adolescents, and families.
 She pens a regular advice column for Parents.com and writes about parenting across national outlets and for her blog, The Art and Science of Mom.